-Experience: One year as a Probation Officer I in San Joaquin County.
+Experience: Two years as a Probation Officer II in San Joaquin County.

 Or Pattern II

 Education: Graduation from an accredited four-year college or university, preferably with a degree in administration of justice, corrections, psychology, sociology, counseling or a related social or behavioral science.